Opteo/google-ads-node/README.md

 #### 4. Load `GoogleAdsClient` options from configuration file

 For convenience, you can store the required settings in a configuration file.
-Copy the sample [`googleads.config.js`](googleads.config.js) file (also accept `.googleadsrc` file in JSON or YAML format) to your project root or home directory and modify it to include the client ID, client secret, and refresh token.
+Copy the sample [`googleads.config.js`](googleads.config.js) file (the library also accepts a `.googleadsrc` file in JSON or YAML format) to your project root or home directory, and modify it to include the client ID, client secret, and refresh token.

 The client will automatically read it from the configuration file if instantiated with no arguments: